-Scotland: Craig Brown relives his France 98 World Cup journey
+Brazil, Bond & big duvets - Brown's France 98 tales

 'We were condemned'

-"We hadn't ever lost three goals in a game other than a Netherlands friendly, and that was a scratch team.
-To lose three against Morocco, we were condemned," recalls Brown ruefully.
+"We hadn't ever lost three goals in a game other than a Netherlands friendly and that was a scratch team.
+To lose three against Morocco, we were condemned," Brown recalls ruefully.

-Scotland's campaign came to its end St Etienne.
+Scotland's campaign came to its end in St Etienne.
 Salaheddine Bassir's goal midway through the first half was the first hammer blow for Brown's dominant side.

 A minute into the second half, Abdeljalil Hadda doubled the lead and the Scots' fate was sealed soon after as "big daft Burley" - with a new striking bleached haircut - was shown a red card for a reckless challenge.

 "Nobody could say we were humiliated.
-Every stat apart from goals, was in our favour," said Brown, whose side had more shots, more shots on goal, more corners and more possession.
+Every stat apart from goals was in our favour," said Brown, whose side had more shots on goal, more corners and more possession.
 "We had 10 men, but we were still bombing forward."

 As it transpired, Norway stunned Brazil 2-1 to ensure their progression, rendering the outcome of Scotland's game moot.